microsoft/pxt-microbit/docs/reference/devices/tell-remote-control-to.md

-# tell remote control to
+# tell Remote Control To

 Control the presentation of media content available on a remote device using the `tell remote control` to function.